The Poisson saturation of coregular submanifolds: Introduction

 It is equivalent to require that the $\pi$-orthogonal $TX^{\perp_{\pi}}:=\pi^{\sharp}(TX^{0})$ has constant rank.
-Extreme examples are transversals and Poisson submanifolds of $(M,\pi)$, and we show that any regular submanifold $X\subset(M,\pi)$ is obtained by intersecting such submanifolds.
+Extreme examples are transversals and Poisson submanifolds of $(M,\pi)$, and we show that any coregular submanifold $X\subset(M,\pi)$ is obtained by intersecting such submanifolds.
+Note that if $\pi$ is symplectic, then any submanifold of $(M,\pi)$ is coregular.

-The main result of Section 1 is the fact that the saturation of a regular submanifold $X\subset(M,\pi)$ is smooth around $X$, in the following sense.
+The main result of Section \ref{sec:first} is the fact that the saturation of a coregular submanifold $X\subset(M,\pi)$ is smooth around $X$, in the following sense.

-\textbf{Theorem A} \emph{If $X\subset(M,\pi)$ is a regular submanifold, then there exists a neighborhood $V$ of $X$ such that the saturation of $X$ inside $(V,\pi|_{V})$ is an embedded Poisson submanifold.}
+\textbf{Theorem A.} \emph{If $X\subset(M,\pi)$ is a coregular submanifold, then there exists a neighborhood $V$ of $X$ such that the saturation of $X$ inside $(V,\pi|_{V})$ is an embedded Poisson submanifold.}

-We will refer to this Poisson submanifol as the \emph{local Poisson saturation} of $X$.
+We will refer to this Poisson submanifold as the \emph{local Poisson saturation} of $X$.
 The proof of Theorem A relies on some contravariant geometry and some results concerning dual pairs in Poisson geometry.